 - 1) A purpose-built or single use facility that will solely be used for the programming, production, presentation, exhibition of any of the arts and cultural disciplines (Section 265.283(7), Florida Statutes) AT LEAST 85% of the time.
-This type of facility includes theatres, performance centers, museums (including, aquariums, botanical gardens, history centers, zoos, etc.) and art centers.
+This type of facility includes theatres, performance centers, museums (including aquariums, botanical gardens, history centers, zoos, etc.) and art centers.
 The maximum request amount for this type of facility is \$500,000. - 2) A multi-purpose facility that will be used for the programming, production, presentation, and exhibition of any of the arts and cultural disciplines (s.
 265.283(7), F.S.)
 LESS than 85% of the time.
-This type of building includes community centers, recreation centers, civic centers and municipal buildings.
+This type of building includes community centers, recreation centers, civic centers, and municipal buildings.
 The maximum request amount for this type of facility is \$200,000.
 Project costs must be directly related to the arts and cultural portion of the facility.

-Applications on the ranked list submitted to the Legislature are vetted through a process of eligibility review, panel scoring, and approval by the Florida Council on Arts and Culture and the Secretary of State.
+Applications on the ranked list submitted to the Legislature are vetted through a process of eligibility review, panel scoring, and approval by the Florida Council on Arts and Culture review panel and the Secretary of State.

-Application submission deadline: June 1, 2021

-Panel meeting: October 6, 2021

-Stated grant period: June 1, 2022 - June 30, 2024 Grant extension: six-months per extension as allowable
+- Application submission deadline: June 1, 2021 - Stated grant period: June 1, 2022 June 1, 2024 - Final reporting due July 15, 2024. - Grant extension: six-months per extension as permitted/allowed.